-Service/Servlet Activation Recommendations Database and Admin Servi Database and Admin Services Cisco AXL Web Service Activate on the first node only.
+Service/Servlet Activation Recommendations Cisco CAR Web Service You can activate the Cisco CAR Web Service only on the first server, and it requires that the Cisco CAR Scheduler service is activated and running on the same server and that the CDR Repository Manager service also is running on the same server.
+Database and Admin Servio Ces Cisco AXL Web Service Activate on the first node only.
 Failing to activate this service causes the inability to update Cisco Unified Communications Manager from client-based applications that use AXL.
 Cisco Bulk Provisioning Service You can activate the Cisco Bulk Provisioning Service only on the first node.
 If you use the Bulk Administration Tool (BAT) to administer phones and users, you must activate this service.
 Cisco TAPS Service Before you can use the Cisco Unified Communications Manager Auto-Register Phone Tool, you must activate this service on the first node.
 When you create dummy MAC addresses for the Cisco Unified Communications Manager Auto-Register Phone Tool, ensure that the Cisco Bulk Provisioning Service is activated on the same node.
-Performance and Monitoring Services Cisco Serviceability Reporter Activate on only the first node.NoteThe service only generates reports on the first node even if you activate the service on other nodes.
+Performance and Monitorin ng Services Cisco Serviceability Activate on only the first node.
+Reporter Note The service only generates reports on the first node even if you activate the service on other nodes.
 Cisco CallManager SNMP Service If you use SNMP, activate this service on all servers in the cluster.
 Security Services Cisco CTL Provider Activate on all servers in the cluster.
 Cisco Certificate Authority Proxy Function (CAPF) Activate on only the first node.
-Directory Services 1 Cisco DirSync Activate only on the first node.
+Directory Services Cisco DirSync Activate only on the first node.